 *Due to the theft of ancient artifacts, Dr. Mooney has in her presence at all times, an associate to watch over the proceedings.

 Filming of the performance is prohibited unless prior written permission has been given, although photographs are most welcome.

-For information, or bookings, please contact us.
+For information, museum rates, or to book, please contact us.

 Dr. Eugenia Mooney is a leading writer, translator, and lecturer in the field of Antiquarian studies.

 Her research and lecturing on mummies has brought Dr. Mooney to the forefront.
 She has a reputation for being something of an oddity herself – often bringing mummified specimens on her lecture tours much to the delight and dismay of the attendees!